wabbajack-tools/mod-lists/magnum_opus/readme.md

   Once Fallout 4 is installed, *run it once through Steam.* This will establish registry keys and allow Wabbajack to locate the game on your PC.

+### **_Installation Instructions:_**

+1. Download the latest version of Wabbajack.
+2. Create a new folder at the root of a drive (Example: D:\Wabbajack).
+3. Place the Wabbajack.exe into this new folder.
+4. Launch Wabbajack.exe.
+Download the MagnumOpus.wabbajack file from the Wabbajack Modlist Gallery.
+5. In “Installation Location” choose a blank folder at the root of a drive (example: D:\Magnum Opus). **DO NOT** install your modlist to the same folder where you put Wabbajack.exe.  **DO NOT** install into your Steam game path.
+6. The “Download Location” will update automatically.
+You can change it if you want.
+7. Click the "Play" arrow.
+8. Make sure to accept the Nexus API request if your browser asks for it.
+9. When Wabbajack completes the installation (you can check the Wabbajack.current.log to confirm it completed successfully), you may close the program.

+#### **_Post Installation Instructions:_**

+Navigate back to your Magnum Opus installation folder.
+Open “Game Folder Files”
+Copy everything in this folder.
+Paste it into your Fallout 4 directory (steam/steamapps/common/Fallout 4).
+  *  Just to be really clear about this: do not copy/paste the entire folder.
+Only the **contents** of Game Folder Files.
+It's only five individual little files totaling under 2 MB.

 #### This section is **optional but highly recommended**.
 It can be done at any time before or after installation.

 Go to [BiRaitBec’s Modding Guide](https://www.nexusmods.com/fallout4/mods/23556?tab=description).